What this means for residents

 Yes.
 The Mayor would continue to be elected city-wide, represent the whole city, chair Council, and advocate for Owen Sound at Grey County and higher levels of government.

-What would a village leader do?
+What would a Local Representative do?

 How would this happen?